onegronm/design-patterns/README.md

     - Might result in lots of trivial command subclasses.
     - Excessive memory may be needed to support undo/redo operations.
     - Avoiding error accumulation during undo/redo in numerical analysis applications.
+- ### Iterator
+  - *Provides a way to access the elements of an aggregate object sequentially without exposing its underlying representation*
+  - It also places the task of traversal on the iterator object, not on the aggregate, which simplifies the aggregate interface and implementation, and places the responsibility where it should be.
+  - #### Benefits
+    - Flexibility.
+Aggregate and traversal objects are decoupled and can evolve separately.
+    - Multiplicity.
+Supports multiple iterators and traversal algorithms.
+  - #### Uses and drawbacks
+    - When you require multiple traversal algorithms over an aggregate.
+    - When you require a uniform traversal interface over different aggregates.
+    - When aggregate classes and traversal algorithms must vary independently.
+    - Overhead.
+Additional communication between iterator and aggregate.
+Problematic for iterators in concurrent or distributed systems.
+    - Dependencies.
+The iterator implementation may depend on aggregate's implementation.